chelate/MatisseCytometry.jl/README.md

 ```

+# Directory Structure
-Notes This project_directory is assumed to have the special structure of a Steinbock project:
+This project_directory is assumed to have the special structure of a `steinbock` project:

-If you don't have access to the steinbock command tool you will need to generate the cannonical (assumed) directory structure yourself this will look like
+If you don't have access to the `steinbock` command tool you will need to generate the cannonical (assumed) directory structure yourself this will look like

 ```
 MainDirectory